ToHeld/Matlab-plotmatrixColobar/README.md

 # Matlab-plotmatrixColobar
 Create a plotmatrix style figure with colored scatteplot.
 Give a Table with variable names as x/ylabels and the figure sz (default \[1600,1000\]).
-The last column entry in the table is the used for the colorbar.
+The last column entry in the table is used for the colorbar.

 This Version works the way I need it.
 I see many ways that could make it more usefull for other cases.